mcrawfo2/go-msx/README.md

 - Make your code changes

 - Run `make precommit` to regenerate and reformat.
-You will likely need to install the `staticfiles` package the first time:

-    `go get bou.ke/staticfiles`

 - Commit your code to your topic branch